 Growth hacking is THE buzzword for startups.
-Forget “pivoting” and “iterating”.
-Growth hacking.
+Forget “pivoting” and “iterating.”
+It’s all about growth hacking.

 That’s the thing.

-It’s almost annoying for those who have heard about it 1,000’s of times by now and confusing for those who don’t know what it is.
+It’s almost annoying for those who have heard about it 1,000’s of times.
+And, it’s confusing for those who don’t know what it is.

 Like it or not, growth hacking is happening.